4W4I5/Semester-5-Notes/Marketing/Marketing 7 September, 2023.md

 	- Successful
 		- Nike - Just do it
 		- Wendy's: where is the beef (1984)
-		- Procter & Gamble: Thhank u mom (2012)
+		- Procter & Gamble: Thank u mom (2012)
 - #### FMCGs
 	- Fast Moving Consumer Goods
 - #### Positive Impact of Social Media